 "This season collection is all about controlled volume and sumptuous fabric.
 With shoes being so important to today's bride, I love a high/low hemline to showcase them!" —Steven Birnbaum

-"This body of work is designed to deliver something other than expected.
-I want women to find this fresh.
-It's what I'm after."—Monica Byrne
+"This body of work is designed to deliver something other than expected."—Monica Byrne

 Above: Slip dress with V-neckline bodice and detachable sleeves, featuring floral French lace and 3-D flowers with detachable belt.